Saturday, August 17, 2024

 Hot Shot Hamish

 Princes Park is two-nil up at halftime and playing with a lot of young reserves.
-The opposition team knows this and as the second half begins they decide that they will run these young reserves into the ground.
+The opposition team knows this, and as the second half begins, they decide that they will run these young reserves into the ground.

-The Parcross players turn up the heat, and soon enough the Princes Park youngsters begin to wilt.
+The Parcross players turn up the heat, and soon enough, the Princes Park youngsters begin to wilt.
 Their inexperience shows, and they have failed to pace themselves.
-Parcross scores, and with ten minutes to go they are only a goal behind.
+Parcross scores, and with ten minutes to go, they are only a goal behind.
 However, Mister McWhacker brings on some reserves and instructs the team to give it the big boot.
 This Hamish does with authority, and Prince Park holds on for a narrow victory, their first of the season.

 In the dressing room, the team management can see that they have too many young players and too many old players.
-There is no balance to the team, and it is decided they need to ging a new player to link up between the defence and the attack.
+There is no balance to the team, and it is decided they need to get a new player to link up between the defence and the attack.

 Wandering home that night, Hamish comes across an amateur game.
 One player stands out, and Hamish enquires after him.
-An older gentleman tells Hamish that the player might be available, and after the game we see this man talking to the player, telling him that he has a chance to make an honest living for once.
+An older gentleman tells Hamish that the player might be available, and after the game, we see this man talking to the player, telling him that he has a chance to make an honest living for once.

-Good action, and a nice set-up for the future.
+It's good action and a nice set-up for the future.
 I wasn't fussed by the final panels, and the introduction of the new character failed to excite me.
 That will change next week when we get to know him better, but for now, the real joy was in the football match that dominated the first half of the strip.
 The sight of the Princes Park players struggling with their fitness was captured well and remained just on the right side of humourous.
 It never became too far over the top (that was reserved for Hamish's big boot) and added to the story rather than detracted from it.
 There was also a warm and natural moment between Hamish and Mister McWhacker as Hamish left after the game, and this smallest of touches felt so natural that I instantly recognised the moment from my own experiences, At that point, I was no longer reading dialogue on the page, but experiencing something that naturally occurs in everyday life.
-A fantastic little detail, and once again it beautifully offsets the more extreme moments of the strip.
+A fantastic little detail, and once again, it beautifully offsets the more extreme moments of the strip.

 Rating: 7/10